Agent SOP: Pool Building

 write_xml(playlists=[{"name": "Pool: Deep House 126", "track_ids": [...]}])Note: write_xml also exports and clears any staged metadata changes.
 Use preview_changes first if other workflows have pending edits.

-The pool is now a locked chapter — ready for live performance or further set planning.
+Only after the user confirms the imported playlist and order should the pool be treated as a locked chapter for live performance or further set planning.